Early access

 Parallel worktrees, one view

-Spawn a worktree per task, each with its own Claude Code instance.
+Spawn a worktree per task, each with its own agent instance.
 Columns, grid, or single-pane view.
-Switch with a click; no more juggling cds.
+No more cd juggling.

 Auto-debug CI failures